csgohacks/master-guide/cheat-software/pastes-and-scams.md

 #TODO Section
 The cheats listed here should be avoid.
 However we need reasons on them.

 ## DarkAim

 ## InsanityCheats

 ## IWantCheats

-Lying about permanent detections in multiple games
+Lying about permanent detections in multiple games.

 ## Singularity.wtf